 5 Great Indoor Places to Have a Kid’s Birthday Party in Boston

-If you want to have a wonderful party for your child, but you’re overwhelmed by the choices and lack of information available, I have a gift for you: Recommendations for five great indoor birthday party places in the Boston area, and everything you need to know about them.
+If you want to have a wonderful party for your child, but you’re overwhelmed by the choices and don't have time to mine for information, I have a gift for you: Recommendations for five great indoor birthday party places in the Boston area, and everything you need to know about them.

-The five places featured – Boston Fire Museum, My Gym Boston, Jump On In, Dance Place of Arlington, and Lanes & Games – are different in many ways, but they all have some things in common: They have been recommended by local parents, are indoors (so you don't have to worry about the weather), minimize the amount of work you have to do, and offer parties that are active and fun for kids.
+The five places featured are different in many ways, but they all have some things in common: They have been recommended by local parents, are indoors (so you don't have to worry about the weather), minimize the amount of work you have to do, and offer parties that are active and fun for kids.
 So read on, pick a place, and have a party your child will be talking about for a long time to come.

 Boston Fire Museum

 The Boston Fire Museum is a gem of a place for a child’s birthday party.
 It is located in a beautiful firehouse, built in 1891.
 The staff takes good care of you from the moment you walk in the door.
 Check out the photos and glowing reviews of birthday parties at the Boston Fire Museum on the museum’s Facebook page.

 What’s included: Use of the entire second floor, with one large room for games and running around and a smaller room with a table that seats 16 kids.
 Your party guests can visit the exhibits on the first floor, sit on the 1926 fire engine, ring the bell and wind the siren.
 All the kids get their very own fire helmet as a gift.
 The museum also supplies a host/hostess to help with the party.

 - When: Parties can be held between 11 am and 5 pm on Saturdays and Sundays.